 - Give the onion a rough chop.

-- Heat the vegetable oil and butter in a large skillet on medium heat on the stovetop until the better is melted and the oil/butter starts to glisten.
+- Heat the vegetable oil and butter in a large skillet on medium heat on the stovetop until the butter is melted and the oil/butter starts to glisten.

-- Add the squash, onion and garlic to the oil and cook until the squash becomes soft enough for your tastes (for me - that is about 5-6 minutes).
+- Add the squash, onion, garlic to the oil and cook until the squash becomes soft enough for your tastes (for me – that is about 5-6 minutes).

-- Add salt and pepper to taste - serve hot and with salt and pepper offered on the table.
+- Add salt and pepper to taste and then sprinkle with the fresh thyme- serve hot and with salt and pepper offered on the table.

 Notes